 Also, keep in mind that if you have a mild condition and choose one of ClearCorrect’s flat-rate models, your treatment might not be as long.

-Getting started with ClearCorrect can be easier than getting started with home aligners.
+We think getting started with ClearCorrect can be easier than getting started with home aligners.

-Your dentist will send the impressions off to ClearCorrect’s lab to create your custom treatment plan.
+Your dentist will send the diagnostics off to ClearCorrect’s lab to create your custom treatment plan.
 It typically takes a few weeks to produce the aligners and ship them to your dentist.
 Then, you can schedule an appointment to pick them up and begin treatment.
 You’ll have a chance to try on your aligners before leaving the office, and your dentist can make any necessary changes or request a new set if you aren’t happy with the fit.

 ClearCorrect doesn’t offer a nighttime-only plan, so you’ll need to wear your aligners for 22+ hours a day.